Summer Annual Weeds and How to Control Them

 Tired of yellow foxtail creeping into your beds and lawn?
 Here’s how to spot it early and keep this pesky weed from stealing space in your garden.

-Yellow foxtail weed (Setaria pumila) is one of the most common summer grassy weeds in the United States.
+Yellow foxtail (Setaria pumila) is one of the most common summer grassy weeds in the United States.
 This aggressive annual grass shows up in both lawns and garden beds, where it competes with desirable plants for sunlight, water, and nutrients.
 Knowing how to identify and control yellow foxtail weed is the key to keeping it from taking over your landscape.

 Yellow foxtail is a coarse-textured grassy weed with upright, narrow seed plumes with yellowish bristles in mid-summer.